 If you feel that your child falls into any of the above categories then please make your child’s class teacher aware in the first instance.
 A meeting with the SENDCO can then be arranged.

 We are committed to narrowing the attainment gap between children with SEND and their non-SEND peers.
-Our Special Educational Needs and Disability Co-ordinator (SENDCO) Miss Walker, and all our dedicated staff work hard to achieve this, paying due regard to all relevant legislation and guidance including; The SEND Code of Practice (2015), The Equality Act (2010) and The Children and Families Act (2014).
+Our Special Educational Needs and Disability Co-ordinator (SENDCO) Miss Clayton, and all our dedicated staff work hard to achieve this, paying due regard to all relevant legislation and guidance including; The SEND Code of Practice (2015), The Equality Act (2010) and The Children and Families Act (2014).